Energy

-Because purchased electricity and other sources of energy production account for 63% of UNCG’s greenhouse gas emissions, it’s critical that the university implement initiatives that increase energy efficiency in existing and future buildings.
+Because purchased electricity and other sources of energy production account for more than 60% of UNCG’s greenhouse gas emissions, it’s critical that the university implement initiatives that increase energy efficiency in existing and future buildings.
 Likewise, it’s important that everyone in our campus community takes responsibility for their personal energy use in their offices, classrooms, and dorms.
 25,000 people making eco-conscientious decisions, like turning off lights, computers, projectors, and TVs when not in use and complying with UNCG’s Standards of Comfort, all help reduce UNCG’s greenhouse gas emissions.

 UNCG’s total annual electricity consumption (kWh) has increased by 19% since 2003 but remained essentially the same compared to the previous fiscal year.
 However, we are happy to report that energy and water consumption per gross square foot at UNCG have decreased significantly since 2003, the baseline year established by the State of North Carolina.
 Overall, UNCG has reduced total kWh of electricity per square foot by 25% since 2003.
 Likewise, natural gas consumption per gross square foot has been reduced by 13% since 2003.
 Though we continue to grow, we do so efficiently.